colinbazzano/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model, or DOM for short, is an Object representation of the HTML elements on a webpage.
+It is created and edited within JavaScript, though it creates elements you would normally make in HTML

 2. What is an event?

+An event is both something that the browser does, or that the user can do, when you have JavaScript added to your webpage.
+We have been working most frequently with click events, which have something happen when the user clicks on something that we created.

 3. What is an event listener?

+An event listener is a method that will attach an event handler to a an element that we choose.
+Again, the most common one that we have been using is a click event, which will change something upon a user's click.

 4. Why would we convert a NodeList into an Array?

+NodeList is not an array, therefore it can also get the forEach method, where as if we were to convert it into an array, it would then accept array methods.
+Conversion of a NodeList to an Array is done using Array.from()

 5. What is a component?

+A component is a reusable piece/element of a larger whole.
+It allows us to create something that we could use over and over within our code.
+When taught about components, we were told to think of it like car pistons, there are more than one piston, though we would like them to all work the same.

 ### Git Set up